TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 5/Song of Solomon 5.12.md

 ---

-His eyes are like doves beside the water-brooks, Washed with milk, [and] fitly set.
+His eyes are like doves beside the water brooks, washed with milk, mounted like jewels.